*️️️️️️️️*️️️️️️️️Looking for help from March 2019*️️️️️️️️*️️️️️️️️

 There are king sized and twin rooms available.

-The bathroom facilities will be shared with us - although two new bathrooms are on the list for 2018.
+The bathroom facilities will be shared with us - although new bathrooms are on the list for later in 2018.

 There is a separate sitting room to use if you would like some space to yourself.